EventKit/eventkit-cloud/docs/settings.md

 ensure that only our progress updates will be logged.
 <pre>MAPPROXY_INTERNAL_LOGS_ENABLED=True</pre>

-The interval at which our MapProxy progress updater will print logs.
+The interval in seconds at which our MapProxy progress updater will print logs.
 Set this to -1 to disable logs from this updater.
 <pre>MAPPROXY_PROGRESS_LOGS_INTERVAL=10</pre>

 #### Land Data